 As the USA’s dance music scene continues to come of age on a widespread scale new talents are coming thick and fast.
 Only a few have the staying power to go the distance, however.

-Formerly known as Nick Terranova, U.S talent Starkillers has been cutting a swathe through the bolshier end of the global house music scene with his tough-edged, eclectic sound.
+Formerly known as Nick Terranova, Las Vegas talent Starkillers has very quickly cut his way to the top of the global electronic scene.
 Blending big hooks and riffs, soaring vocals, thumping beats and mind-bending effects trickery, his sound is the perfect blend of high-octane, fierce energy and accessible appeal.
 It’s truly at home amidst the contemporary sound of cutting-edge dance music.

 It’s not about subtlety or tradition; instead it’s a question of pushing technology and sound to their limits, and creating in-your-face tracks with plenty of charisma and attitude.
 There’s nothing mundane going on here.
 Pitch bending leads, rugged bass, mind-warping FX, huge builds and drops; everything in a Starkillers track is designed for maximum impact on the dancefloor, and his potent blend of electro house groove and sharp trance-laced breakdowns has seen his records signed to huge labels including Doorn, Ultra and Spinnin.